The Need to Succeed: Closing Omaha's Black Male Achievement Gap

 |The documentary, American Promise, tells the story of two middle-class African-American students as they make their way through a prestigious private school in New York, chronicling their divergent paths from kindergarten through high school graduation.
 The April film screening was followed by group discussions of the complicated questions American Promise raises about America’s struggle to come of age on issues of race, class, and opportunity as well as issues surrounding African-American male achievement in Omaha.|

-As a special community outreach effort, the partners are also hosting an American Promise Tour with Joe Brewster and Michèle Stephenson, parents of the young men in the film as well as creators of the documentary.
-The filmmakers are coming to Omaha on August 22nd and 23rd to host workshops with educators, community members, and young people.
+As a special community outreach effort, the partners hosted an American Promise Tour with Joe Brewster and Michèle Stephenson, parents of the young men in the film as well as creators of the documentary.
+The filmmakers came to Omaha on August 22nd and 23rd to host workshops with educators, community members, and young people.
 They also autographed the documentary's companion book, Promises Kept at several Omaha bookstores and libraries.

 American Promise Tour